 Marc Adams School of Woodworking The Premier Woodworking School in North America

-We are thrilled to complete our 21st season of providing you with the finest in hands-on woodworking education.
-This season has brought a stimulating line-up of woodworking classes and workshops, taught by the very best woodworkers the world has to offer, in the very best equipped facilities in North America.
+We are thrilled to continue our 22nd season by providing you with the finest in hands-on woodworking education.
+This season promises to bring another stimulating line-up of woodworking classes and workshops, taught by the very best woodworkers the world has to offer, in the very best equipped facilities in North America.

 Filling Pores with Mitch Kohanek